Mathematics and Design for Young Children

 Returning to the image of the four blocks and the numbered list of events above, would you say the educators in this setting taught mathematics?

-I wouldn’t.
-I would say the educator had clear intentions in what she was looking for, intention to be present and to listen at the right moment, and intention in having her camera ready.
-Clever-as-a-fox leadership capitalized on a small event to build a culture-of-clever in the classroom.
-Of course, behind it all, was an intentionality of allocating time, sourcing particular kinds of materials, and building the physical spaces where children could see each other work.
-Would you call that teaching mathematics?
+I would say the educator had clear intentions in what she was looking for—an intention to be present and to listen at the right moment and an intention to document with a camera.
+Clever-as-a-fox leadership capitalized on a small event to build a culture-of-clever in the classroom, allocating time, sourcing particular kinds of materials, and building the physical spaces where children could see and relate to each other at the same time.

 Goal for Mathematics and Design